Who's Running the Show in Your Arguments?

 Part of the ANATOMY OF INTIMACY Blog Series with Irene Fehr.

-When couples fight, it's rarely about the topic.
+When couples fight, it's rarely about the actual topic.
 And it's rarely a mere exchange of words.

 Whether it's about money, sex or the color of your next car, disagreements in intimate relationships trigger competing fears — the fear of losing control and thus losing yourself AND the fear of losing your partner.